Login

 In the empty Python Widget below, create a "Rectangle Area Calculator".

-It should ask the user for the
+Line 1 should ask the user for the

 width